EconomyLens.com

 Oil prices sank after key producers said they would ramp up output more than expected next month. ©AFP

-Hong Kong (AFP) – Oil extended losses Wednesday after Donald Trump said Venezuela would turn over millions of barrels to the United States, while equities wobbled after a record-breaking start to the year.
-Crude has seen wild swings since the US president ordered the toppling Saturday of Nicolas Maduro, his counterpart in Caracas, and said Washington would run the country while demanding “total access” to its key resource.
-But it sank as much as two percent Tuesday and around one percent Wednesday after Trump announced the latest development.
+London (AFP) – Oil prices wavered Wednesday after President Donald Trump said Venezuela would turn over millions of barrels to the United States and seized a Russian-flagged oil tanker.
+Meanwhile, equities continued a record-breaking start to the year.
+Crude has seen wild swings since Trump ordered the toppling of Nicolas Maduro, his counterpart in Caracas, on Saturday and said Washington would run the country while demanding “total access” to its oil.

 Related